 - An old Discover Card commercial depicts a fictional Hair Metal band called Danger Kitty (played by Steel Panther) achieving fame and fortune in the year 1983, only to be completely broke a year later because they couldn't control their spending.
 The end of the commercial shows one of the band members working in a hot dog stand, and reveals that their comeback attempt involved them playing a bar mitzva.

 - A series of Dutch commercials for the mobile telecommunication company Telfort star a former millionaire who lost his entire fortune and has been forced to move from his villa to a small appartment, but at least, thanks to Telfort, he can still afford the same quality of internet and telephone services he used to have.

 - This had just happened to one Komatsu Saburou Naotaka in the middle of a cruel local war in medieval Japan.
-His land has lost soundly, his retainers and supporters have all been slain in front of him, and Naotaka himself is badly wounded and all alone.
-Then he met an odd kid named Enki, who turned out to be a kirin aka a mythological beast who chooses and advises the rulers of another world, and has seen that Naotaka is the only one who can become the leader of the Kingdom of En.
+His land had lost soundly, his retainers and supporters had all been slain in front of him, and Naotaka himself was badly wounded and all alone.
+Then he met an odd kid named Enki, who turned out to be a kirin aka a mythological beast who chooses and advises the rulers of another world, and he had just seen that Naotaka is the only one who can become the leader of the Kingdom of En.